observablehq/framework/docs/dataloaders/r.md

 # R data loaders

-The Observable CLI has built-in support for R. In an R [data loader](../loaders), you can access, wrangle and analyze data in an R script, then write outputs (like CSV files or ZIP archives) to [standard output](../loaders#output).

-To use R data loaders in a project, [Rscript](https://www.r-project.org/) must be installed and available on your `$PATH`, and any required libraries must be installed.
+The Observable CLI supports [data loaders](../loaders) written in R, by passing them to the [Rscript](https://www.r-project.org/) command.
+The latter must be available on your `$PATH`.
+Any library used by your scripts must also be installed.

 ## CSV

-The data loader below (`penguin-kmeans.csv.R`) reads in the penguins data from a local file, performs k-means clustering based on culmen (bill) length and depth, then outputs a single CSV with penguin cluster assignments.
+The data loader below (`penguin-kmeans.csv.R`) reads in the penguins data from a local file, performs [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) based on culmen (bill) length and depth, then outputs a single CSV with penguin cluster assignments.

 Copy and paste the code below into your own R data loader (with extension .csv.R in your project source root, typically `docs`), then update with your own data and R code to get started.